superfly/docs/blueprints/private-applications-flycast.html.md

 fly launch --from https://github.com/fly-apps/ollama-demo --no-deploy
 ```

 This command creates a new fly app from the [`ollama-demo` template](https://github.com/fly-apps/ollama-demo+external) and tells the flyctl command to not deploy it after you create the app.
-If we don’t do this, then the platform will create public IPv4 and IPv6 addresses, which will make this a public app.
+Otherwise, then the platform will create public IPv4 and IPv6 addresses, which will make this a public app.
 The name you choose when you create your app will be used to connect to your app over Flycast.

 Next, allocate a Flycast address for your app with the `fly ips allocate-v6` command: